makrai/notes/qiu2003-pretrained-nlp-survey.md

       * KEPLER (Wang+ [182]) jointly optimizes knowledge embedding and LM
         * inject structure information of knowledge graph via entity embed-
-      * K-BERT [101] explicitly injects related triples extracted from KG into the sentence to obtain an extended tree-form input for BERT.
-Moreover,
+      * K-BERT [101] explicitly injects related triples extracted from KG into the sentence to obtain an extended tree-form input for BERT
       * Xiong+ [188] adopted entity replacement identification to encourage the model to be more aware of factual knowledge
-  * these methods ... may suffer from catastrophic forgetting when injecting
+  * these methods ... may suffer from catastrophic forgetting
     * To address this, K-Adapter [178] injects multiple kinds of knowledge by training different adapters independently for different pre-training tasks, which allows continual knowledge infusion
 * incorporate external knowledge into pre-trained models without retraining
-  * K-BERT [101] allows injecting factual knowledge during fine-tuning on
+  * K-BERT [101] allows injecting factual knowledge during fine-tuning
   * Guan+ [48] employed commonsense knowledge bases, ConceptNet and ATOMIC, to enhance GPT-2 for story generation
   * Yang+ [192] proposed a knowledge-text fusion model to acquire related linguistic and factual knowledge for machine reading comprehension
-* extended language model to prediction conditioned on knowledge graph.
-These
+* extended language model to prediction conditioned on knowledge graph
   * knowledge graph language model (KGLM, Logan IV+ [106]) and
   * latent relation language model (LRLM, Hayashi+ [53]) respectively, both of